October is National Cyber Security Awareness Month

 October 13, 2016

 These days, the Internet touches almost every aspect of our daily lives.
 We communicate online, share photos, conduct research, read the news, schedule appointments, pay bills, shop and manage banking and investment accounts.
 When we become disconnected from our online selves, we feel the impact.
 When we are the target of a cyber attack, the impact can be severe.
-This is why people should invest in Anti Ransomware software.

 The goal of National Cyber Security Awareness Month is to raise awareness about the many technology-related threats we face every day and learn how to better protect ourselves from these emerging threats.
 While a strong offense is our best defense, a good defensive strategy is also important.

 Whether to protect your business or your personal identity, cyber insurance can be a worthwhile investment.

 For businesses, cyber insurance is becoming an ever-increasing necessity, especially if your company holds valuable information about its customers like Social Security or credit card numbers.

 Though policies will vary, below are common reimbursable business expenses if you’ve purchased cyber insurance and are the target of an attack.

 - A A forensic investigation to determine the breach, how to recover and prevent a breach from occurring again

 - Business interruption – monetary loses incurred by network downtime

 - Legal expenses that may come from any exposed confidential information of customers